Monke2009/Dynamic-Grass-FABRIK-like-implementation/experimental grass (Grass-grass collision)/README.md

     - For this version, I made blade to blade collision -> checking_local_blades^2

     - The reason why I did not cover the whole 3x3 area is that when a blade is created, it would get automatically snapped to the bottom edge of its current chunk
-    - Therefore no need for 3x3, we only need to check the current chunk and its left/right adjacent chunks
+    - Therefore, no need for 3x3, we only need to check the current chunk and its left/right adjacent chunks

 Update 0.1:
     - Fixed grass flipped upside down